 Seven acres of grounds at the Crystal Springs Rhododendron Garden boast an outstanding collection of rare species and hybrid rhododendrons, azaleas, deciduous and coniferous trees.
 Formal landscapes and more natural areas along the springs provide plenty of birding, especially during spring and winter months when huge flocks of waterfowl and gulls congregate on the artificial pond.
 Restrooms and wheelchair-accessible paved trails are available.

-Open daily; admission charged only from March through Labor Day.
+Open daily; admission ($4) charged only Wednesday-Sunday from March through Labor Day.